brena-cmd/brena-cmd/README.md

 -->
 - 🤖 Computer Science bachelor at the Federal University of Ceará
 - 👩🏻‍💻 I’m currently working on Digisystem as a Data Scientist Jr
-- 🔭 I am currently pursuing a Master's degree in computing at the Federal University of Ceará
+- 🔭 I'm currently pursuing a Master's degree in computing at the Federal University of Ceará
 - 📊 I’m looking to collaborate on machine learning and software development (backend) projects
 - 😄 Pronouns: She/her
 - 📫 How to reach me: brenarodriguesma@gmail.com